clear-street/sfin-docs/source/locates_rest_api.html.md

 `requested_quantity` - Quantity requested for the locate

 `status` - Status of the locate.
-Valid values for this field are: INVALID, PENDING, OFFERED, FILLED, REJECTED, DECLINED, EXPIRED, PARTIALLY_OFFERED
+Valid values for this field are: PENDING, OFFERED, FILLED, REJECTED, DECLINED, EXPIRED

 ## Locate Order Status Request
 ```